appcypher/utilities/bash/README.md

 * Getting changed files.

-    You get the files that changed or got added on your branch in respect to origin/HEAD
+    You get the files that changed or got added on your branch with respect to origin/HEAD

     > ```bash
     > run get-diff-files